-On the other hand, a graphical representation, such as GSN, is better for presenting and discussing the assurance case.
+On the other hand, a graphical representation is better for presenting and discussing the assurance case.
 The two ways of argument presentation are equivalent.
 Each argument tree argument can be presented in a diagram, and each diagram can be presented as an argument tree.